zj27/fibwebservice/doc/deploy_apache.md

 **Step 1:** Download the package and install the service as mentioned in the [quick start](../README.md).

-**Step 2:** In the downloaded package, there is a fold "deploy_apache" which contains two files:
+**Step 2:** In the downloaded package, there is a folder "deploy_apache" which contains two files:

 ```
 ls deploy_apache/